elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-are-some-techniques-for-effective-notetaking-during-reading-sessions.md

 score: -1.0
 related_article1:
     id: 164105
+    title: >-
-    title: What are the benefits of joining a university research community?
+        What are the benefits of joining a university research community?
     subject: Education Studies
     url: /learn/education-studies/questions/what-are-the-benefits-of-joining-a-university-research-community
 related_article2:
-    id: 164114
+    id: 164098
-    title: What are some techniques for effective journaling in reflective writing?
+    title: >-
+        How can goal setting and monitoring progress improve learning outcomes?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-some-techniques-for-effective-journaling-in-reflective-writing
+    url: /learn/education-studies/questions/how-can-goal-setting-and-monitoring-progress-improve-learning-outcomes
 related_article3:
-    id: 164097
+    id: 164099
-    title: What is the role of self-assessment in metacognition, and how can it be applied?
+    title: >-
+        What factors should be considered when forming a study group?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-the-role-of-selfassessment-in-metacognition-and-how-can-it-be-applied
+    url: /learn/education-studies/questions/what-factors-should-be-considered-when-forming-a-study-group
 related_article4:
-    id: 164090
+    id: 164111
-    title: How does active reading differ from passive reading, and why is it important?
+    title: >-
+        How does university structure differ from college, particularly in terms of independent learning?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-does-active-reading-differ-from-passive-reading-and-why-is-it-important
+    url: /learn/education-studies/questions/how-does-university-structure-differ-from-college-particularly-in-terms-of-independent-learning
 related_article5:
-    id: 164107
+    id: 164097
-    title: What are the key components of effective verbal communication in public speaking?
+    title: >-
+        What is the role of self-assessment in metacognition, and how can it be applied?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-key-components-of-effective-verbal-communication-in-public-speaking
+    url: /learn/education-studies/questions/what-is-the-role-of-selfassessment-in-metacognition-and-how-can-it-be-applied
 ---

 &nbsp;